What Are Custodial and Non-Custodial Crypto Exchanges?

-However, this creates a serious downside that users should be wary about.
+There’s also one serious downside that users should be wary about.
 The wallet of the exchange is not the wallet of the user, and the exchange is the only entity that has the keys to it.
 This means that it can disallow the users to withdraw their funds for one reason or another.
 Sometimes, the exchange personnel simply vanished into thin air and stole their users’ funds.
 There have been a few cases, for instance, the 2018 controversy with WEX, when Binance blacklisted the website for alleged money laundering practices — a decision that would eventually result in the demise of this exchange.

 There is also another risk that custodial exchanges pose for their users’ funds.
 Since their wallets store colossal amounts of liquidity, custodial exchanges often become the target of hackers.
 And there have been multiple instances of hackers siphoning off colossal amounts of Bitcoins and other coins from exchanges of this type.
 Some of the instances include Mt.
 Gox in 2014, Bitfinex in 2016 and Binance in 2019.

 Therefore, users should pay close attention to security measures on custodial exchanges and the reputation of the exchange when they are looking for one to trade on.
 Account registration and identity verification are also trademarks for these kinds of exchanges.
 This not only slows the trading process but also forces you to trust the exchange with sensitive information about yourself.